Key Insights:

 BCG Online Case Questions

-The BCG Online Case draws heavily from traditional case interviews, but introduces more variety in format and tighter time constraints.
+The BCG Online Case draws heavily from traditional case interviews, but with tighter time constraints and no live interaction.

 - Multiple-choice questions